-The work of Yandex.DNS service in Keenetic Internet centers is implemented as a component of the system.
-A user can add or remove this Internet filter from the system, as well as turn it on or off completely, without affecting the parameters of the main Internet connection: Yandex.DNS will work behind any NATs and with any frequently changing dynamic address.
+The Yandex.DNS service is a separate component of the KeeneticOS operating system.
+A user can add or remove this Internet filter from the system and turn it on or off completely without affecting the Internet connection parameters: Yandex.DNS will work behind any NATs and with any frequently changing dynamic address.

-Before setting up the Internet filter, register your devices according to the instruction 'Connected device registration'.
+Before setting up the Internet filter, register your devices according to the instruction 'Connected device registration.'

 Now select 'Yandex.DNS' in the 'Service' field on the 'Internet safety' page.